-Trial balance reports show the end balance of each account in the general ledger.
-You can generate this report fast if you’re using accounting software.
+- Generate a Trial Balance: This report shows the end balance of each account in the general ledger.
+This process can be quickly done using accounting software.

-Calculate the total amount of all revenue entries on the trial balance.
-Remember that revenues include those sales you made on credit.
+- Calculate Revenue: Determine the total amount of all revenue entries on the trial balance, including sales made on credit.

-Include the total amount of every operating expense item on your trial balance.
-Operating expenses include General & Administrative, Marketing, and R&D if you have one.
+- Include Operating Expenses: Include the total amount of every operating expense item on your trial balance.
+These can include General & Administrative, Marketing, and R&D costs.

-Subtract the total expenses from the gross profit to arrive at earnings before tax.
-Next, you need to calculate how much tax to pay.
-Your income tax rate is a percentage of pre-tax income.
+- Calculate Pre-Tax Income and Income Tax: Subtract total expenses from gross profit to arrive at earnings before tax.
+Then, calculate the tax payable, which is a percentage of pre-tax income.

-Your net earnings or income is your company’s profit during the period.
-Calculate it by subtracting the income tax from pre-tax income.
+- Calculate Net Earnings: This is your company’s profit during the period, calculated by subtracting the income tax from pre-tax income.

 2. Balance Sheet

 You may notice that our example displays five consecutive years.
-As with every other financial statement, comparisons allow you to gauge performance.
-This way, you can bolster your financial planning for the best results.
+As with every other financial statement, comparisons allow you to evaluate performance to improve your financial planning.

 Steps to Preparing a Balance Sheet